For Perpetual Naming Opportunities and Sponsor Listing Opportunities, please click HERE

 Hope’s Legacy has launched a $1 Million Dollar Capital Campaign

-We've been searching for a property to purchase and call "home", and after almost ten years of renting barn space, using borrowed land, and depending on our wonderful fosters... we finally found it!
+We searched for almost three years for a property to purchase and call "home", and after almost ten years of renting barn space, using borrowed land, and depending on our wonderful fosters... we finally found it!

 On November 27, 2017, we closed on 172.2 acres of land in the Afton area.
 The purchase price was $680,000.
 With the help of our loyal friends and donors, we were able to put $230,000 down, and the remainder will be owner-financed with interest waived.
 We have three $150,000 payments due over the next three years.
 The property also has an income producing rental house on it which will help with our mortgage!